Kathmandu To Chitwan Travel Guide

 Stopovers along the way

-This bus journey is a. budget option for travelers going to Chitwan.
-Backpacker tourists can have the low-cost chance of taking a bus from Kathmandu and reaching Chitwan within 5 hours.
+This bus journey is a budget option for travelers going to Chitwan.
+Backpacker tourists can take a low-cost bus from Kathmandu and reach Chitwan within 5 hours.

 Boundless Adventures provides bus tickets and all other travel requirements for the Chitwan tour.
-Contact us via Email with your needs.
+Email us with your needs.

 Air Travel from Kathmandu to Chitwan

-You have the option of taking a direct flight from Kathmandu to Chitwan.
+As a Kathmandu to Chitwan Travel Guide, we recommend taking a direct flight from Kathmandu to Chitwan.
 The flight is scheduled throughout the day and departs from Tribhuwan International Airport, a domestic terminal.
-Twenty-two minutes flight from Kathmandu lands you at Bharatpur Airport.
+A twenty-two-minute flight from Kathmandu will land you at Bharatpur Airport.
 You will have to arrange for a transfer vehicle to Sauraha from Bharatpur.
 Bharatpur Airport to Sauraha takes about 45 minutes by road vehicle.